brianhaferkamp/onbase/README.md

 - Updated quick start guide
 - New mechanisms for pitcher fatigue, bunting, and error checks
 - Batting card for pitchers included with the batter cards
-- Uploaded 2 new demo teams: 2019 Nationals and Mets
+- Uploaded 2 new demo teams: 2019 Marlins and Mets
 - Scorecard download updated to match new game verion

 ## Getting Started